Gear4music (Holdings) plc

 We strongly believe in growing our talent by recruiting only the best people, identifying individual strengths, and providing development opportunities with the scope for career progression as a result.

-We conduct annual appraisals with reference to specific, measurable, pre-agreed goals and the Group’s values and behaviours that are consistent across all of its team.
+We conduct annual appraisals with reference to specific, measurable, pre-agreed goals and the Group’s values and behaviours that are consistent across all its team.

 Our flat management structure and close day to day interactions across the business aids open communication and fosters good relations with and between employees.
-The Board’s assessment is that the Group’s culture is positive, engaged and energetic, which is reflected in its achievement of its strategic goals.
+The Board’s assessment is that the Group’s culture is positive, engaged, and energetic, which is reflected in its achievement of its strategic goals.
 We know there is more we can do and we retain employee engagement as an on-going priority.

-This medium quickly and easily shares information about recent company news including policy updates, new starter welcomes, and internal promotions and changes.
+We continually strive to improve communication across our teams.
+Our intranet allows us to share information quickly and easily about recent company news including policy updates, new starter welcomes, internal promotions, and changes.
 Every department has its own dedicated page for resources, helping support cross-departmental working.
-A new organisational chart and structure with photos will help our colleagues to better understand ‘who is who’ as the business grows in size.
+An organisational chart and structure with photos helps our colleagues to better understand ‘who is who’ as the business grows.

 Recruitment and Retention

-We need to attract talent into our business to support our growth plans and offer competitive salaries and a range of benefits to help attract and retain great people (https://www.gear4music.com/careers/why-gear).
+We need to attract talent into our business to support our growth plans and offer competitive salaries and a range of benefits to help attract and retain great people (https://www.gear4music.com/careers), and our retention levels are good.

-As at 31 March 2021, 55 employees are participating in Group share option plans in recognition of their contribution to the continuing success of the business.
+As at 31 March 2025, 18 employees are participating in Group share option plans in recognition of their contribution to the continuing success of the business.

 Mental Health

 Gear4music has signed the Charter for Employers Positive about Mental Health.
-This means we are committed to creating a supportive and open culture where colleagues feel able to talk about mental health confidently, and aspire to appropriately support the mental wellbeing of all staff – we are proud to be classified as a ‘Mindful Employer’.
+This means we are committed to creating a supportive and open culture where colleagues feel able to talk about mental health confidently and aspire to appropriately support the mental wellbeing of all staff – we are proud to be classified as a ‘Mindful Employer.’

 Our Employee Assistance Programme remains a highly utilised support tool, providing all employees with access to online resources, 24/7 helpline and counselling services.
 We continue to support our employee’s wellbeing with our Mental Health and Wellbeing Policy in place.